Policy last updated

 Step 2

-- where further delay in enrolment is likely to affect the student’s education and wellbeing.
+The principal must admit the student if the information is not provided after 5 business days where further delay is likely to adversely affect the student’s education and wellbeing.

 This requires the principal to:

-- record a notation on the student’s enrolment about the missing information
+- record a notation on the student’s record about the missing information

-- where practicable, advise both parents/carers in writing that the enrolment has been accepted but that the enrolment will record that relevant information or documentation is missing.
+- where practicable, advise both parents/carers in writing that the school will record that relevant information or documentation is missing but is still required.

 Processing and maintaining enrolment information